12 February 1809

 1st July 1858

-After correspondence with Wallace (who had come up with a semmingly identical theory), and advised by Hooker and Lyell, extracts from Darwin's work and a paper by Wallace are presented at the Linnean Society.
-This work is later published as "On the tendency of species to form varieties" in the Journal of the Proceedings of the Linnean Society (Zoology).
-Events moved so fast, that Wallace is not notified of the joint presentation until afterwards, but responds courteously.
+After correspondence with Wallace (who had come up with a seemingly identical theory), and advised by Hooker and Lyell, extracts from Darwin's work and a paper by Wallace are presented at the Linnean Society.
+This work is later published as ''On the tendency of species to form varieties' in the Journal of the Proceedings of the Linnean Society (Zoology).
+Events move so fast, that Wallace is not notified of the joint presentation until afterwards, but responds courteously.

 1859